MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/suggested-skills.md

 - With [Azure Arc for servers](/azure/azure-arc/servers/overview), learn how you can manage your Windows and Linux machines hosted outside of Azure similarly to how you manage native Azure virtual machines.

-- [How to monitor your VMs](https://www.youtube.com/watch?v=O7scXPrsM_0&list=PLLasX02E8BPCDMuesOy2C0_TMFsoZWe_0&index=6&t=0s) provides an intermediate level deep dive to help you learn about monitoring your hybrid servers, and Azure VM or virtual machine scale sets with Azure Monitor for VMs.
+- [How to monitor your VMs](https://www.youtube.com/watch?v=O7scXPrsM_0&list=PLLasX02E8BPCDMuesOy2C0_TMFsoZWe_0&index=6&t=0s) provides an intermediate level deep dive to help you learn about monitoring your hybrid machines or servers, and Azure VM or virtual machine scale sets with Azure Monitor for VMs.

 ## Application monitoring